crypticwisdom/Javascript/README.md

 # Javascript
-## This is repository is usd for learning basic Javascript language with html and css.
+## This repository is used for learning basic Javascript language with html and css.

 # About Javascript
 - A dynamic, interpreted and weakly typed language.